Killswitch Engage discography

 Killswitch Engage is an American metalcore band from Westfield, Massachusetts.
-Their discography consists of eight studio albums, three video albums, and twenty-three singles.
+Their discography consists of nine studio albums, three video albums, and twenty-three singles.
 Formed in 1999, the band signed with Ferret Music, and released their self-titled debut album in 2000.
 They then signed a recording contract with Roadrunner Records, releasing Alive or Just Breathing in 2002.
 The album peaked at number 37 on the Heatseekers Albums chart.
 Their third album, 2004's The End of Heartache, peaked at number 21 on the Billboard 200, and sold 38,000 copies in its first week of release.
 The album was certified gold by the Recording Industry Association of America (RIAA) in 2007, denoting shipments of over 500,000 copies.

 In 2005, Killswitch Engage was nominated for Best Metal Performance at the 47th Grammy Awards.
 Later that year, the band issued the video album (Set This) World Ablaze, which contained a live concert in their hometown, a documentary, and all of their music videos from 2002 to 2004.
 The DVD was certified gold by the RIAA in 2006 for shipments exceeding 50,000 copies.
 Their fourth studio album, As Daylight Dies, was released later that year and peaked at number 32 on the Billboard 200 with 60,000 copies sold in its first week.
+On November 23, 2021 it became the bands first album to be certified Platinum by the RIAA for selling over 1,000,000 copies in the United States.
 Killswitch Engage's fifth studio album, Killswitch Engage, which was released in 2009, debuted at number seven on the Billboard 200, making it their highest-charting record at that time.
+It was also the band’s first release to top the Hard Rock Albums Billboard.